 On a secure overlay network, like the Xaptum ENF, the source and destination of all packets are encrypted.
 Thus, this information is invisible to any sniffing.

-More than that, because routing decisions on the ENF are made within Xaptum’s own backbone network, adversaries are unable to gain any knowledge of traffic routing patterns.
+Moreover, as routing decisions on the ENF are made within Xaptum’s backbone network, adversaries are unable to gain any knowledge of traffic routing patterns.
 Any traffic sniffing would reveal only that all traffic is exchanged with a Xaptum ENF server, with no revelation of its ultimate source or destination.